2011 Norway attacks: National memorials

 A national memorial stands at Johan Nygaardsvolds plass at Regjeringskvartalet in Oslo.
 It was unveiled on 22 July 2016, and is temporary.
+In 2024, 10 designs (each from a candidate) were presented to the public; in the future, one of the candidate's design will be chosen for the permanent memorial; each candidate consists of 1-3 persons; the 10 candidates include 20 persons; the project does not have an end date.

+National memorial at Utøya-kaia, Tyrifjorden

-Construction on a memorial in Hole, Viken, is ongoing as of 2022.
+Construction on a national memorial at Utøya-kaia (on the shores of Tyrifjorden) in Hole, Buskerud, is ongoing as of 2022.
 The memorial is expected to be completed during the first half of 2022.

-Work started in August 2020 on a national memorial at Utøya-kaia (on the shores of Tyrifjorden) in Hole, Viken.
-As of 7 December 2020 work is in progress; in January next year a court case is scheduled to continue; the lawsuit's aim is to block further construction.
+Work started in 2020.

+As of 7 December 2020 work is in progress; in January next year [2021] a court case is scheduled to continue; the lawsuit's aim is to block further construction.

-Previously, in September an injunction from Ringerike District Court blocked further construction on the memorial; in November, a higher court removed the injunction; on 30 November a trial that was scheduled for two weeks, started in Ringerike District Court and has been discontinued until January; Sixteen neighbours of the construction site are suing to have the work stopped; the litigants are claiming that the memorial will be a [constant] reminder about the terror [of the attack], and they expect that the influx of visitors also will be an added source of strain [on the health of litigants].
+In September 2020, an injunction from Ringerike District Court blocked further construction on the memorial; in November, a higher court removed the injunction; on 30 November a trial that was scheduled for two weeks, started in Ringerike District Court; in December it was discontinued until January.

+Sixteen neighbours of the construction site are suing to have the work stopped; the litigants are claiming that the memorial will be a [constant] reminder about the terror [of the attack], and they expect that the influx of visitors also will be an added source of strain [on the health of litigants].
 In December, one neighbour testified in court, that he rescued persons [who had been wounded by the terrorist], and added: "We are again and again reminded about what happened.
 I will not have the strength to look at the columns [a design element of the memorial].
 I will only be able to see the face of the dead"; the witness testified about the continuous gunfire, and the dead and wounded youths, and the repeated shuttling of youths in his boat – from open water to the lake shore at Utøya-kaia, and the sight of the perpetrator at Lovers' Lane, and youths being shot and killed in front of his eyes, and having to leave a critically wounded boy in the lake when bullets were whizzing past his ears.
 The witness is still haunted by the image of the boy, and by the mangled bodies mauled by the bullets of the terrorist, and by his last trip around the island when only the dead were left and the noise had died down except for the sound and lights from unanswered mobile phones [left in the terrain by the victims of the attack].
 Another person to testify in court was the current secretary general of AUF, himself a survivor of the attack; he testified that he does not understand the neighbours' angst in regard to the memorial.